Arcaea-Infinity/UnofficialArcaeaAPI.Lib/README.md

 ﻿# ArcaeaUnlimitedAPI.Lib

-A Library for ArcaeaUnlimitedAPI with C#.
+A wrapper for ArcaeaUnlimitedAPI with C#.

 ## Install

 ```shell
 dotnet add package ArcaeaUnlimitedAPI.Lib
 ```

 ## Usage

 ```csharp
 using ArcaeaUnlimitedAPI.Lib;
 using ArcaeaUnlimitedAPI.Lib.Models;